joerdav/talks/dont-forget-about-memory/slides.md

 `don't forget about memory`

 <!--
-- talk about memory
-- recent obsession
+- recent hobby/obsession
-- what brought on this obsession
+- what triggered it
-- hyper optimisation
+- start with a story
 -->

 ---